sabeechen/hassio-google-drive-backup/CONTRIBUTING.md

 Here are some pointers about how things work that might get you to where you want to get faster:

 - Constructor dependencies are handled through dependency injection.
 You can look at the attributes defined on most any class or constructor to see how they should be defined.
-- The project has almost **100% test coverage**.
+- The project has almost **100% test coverage** and the expectation for all submissions (including my own) is that they will not lower that number.
 If you change something, your PR **must** include tests that cover it.
 The only exception is all the javascript, which has no unit tests.
 - The web server for the addon is in `uiserver.py`.
 - You'll want to make your changes to the `dev` branch, since the `master` branch is where new releases are made.

 ## Trying Out Changes

-To try out changes locally during development, I've written a server that simulates Home Assistant, Supervisor, habackup.io, and Google Drive HTTP endpoints that the addon expects in [simulationserver.py](https://github.com/sabeechen/hassio-google-drive-backup/blob/master/hassio-google-drive-backup/dev/simulationserver.py).
+To try out changes locally during development, I've written a server that simulates Home Assistant, the Supervisor, habackup.io, and Google Drive HTTP endpoints that the addon expects in [simulationserver.py](https://github.com/sabeechen/hassio-google-drive-backup/blob/master/hassio-google-drive-backup/dev/simulationserver.py).
 Its a beast of a class and doeas a lot.
 It simulates the services for development and is also used to make unit tests work.

 To give it a shot, open up Visual Studio's "Run" Dialog and start up `Run Mock Backend Server`.
 Then also run one of these options: